This guide shows you the range of options we offer to get responses for your experiments.

 Cost per respondent varies by country, age, and other characteristics.
 You will be quoted in real-time.
 Once you launch your experiment, we will confirm feasibility and immediately start data collection, which normally takes less than two days.
 Conjoint.ly allows you to target respondents by country, region, age, gender and deep profiling characteristics.
 Specifically, you can filter respondents by questions they have previously answered to our panel provider.
 For example, to survey people in a certain income bracket, choose a question about income and select all the answers that correspond to the people you’d like to survey.
 These filtering questions vary by country.

 Our panel partners will manage the incentives provided to the panelists.
 Incentives may include monetary payouts, coupons, points, vouchers, charity donations, and lottery draws.
 Respondents’ participation is voluntary.
 Their recruitment includes a double opt-in procedure and confirmation of their personal information.
 As with other respondents, we check for the quality of responses (e.g., how much time they spend per questions).
-You only pay for quality complete responses.
+With us, you only pay for quality complete responses.

 By default, you are provided with a link which you can share with your own respondents.
 This link starts to work when you launch the experiment.